Utilities and Districts

 The TCEQ is responsible for the general supervision and oversight of districts and utilities, including the processing of petitions to create districts and applications to approve utility service areas.
 In addition, the agency maintains approval authority over many utility matters including the review of most district bond issues and of the rates charged by privately owned and member-owned utilities.

-Under the jurisdiction granted by the Texas Legislature in these areas, TCEQ staff from the Utilities and Districts Section performs a variety of tasks including:
+Under the jurisdiction granted by the Texas Legislature in these areas, TCEQ staff from the Utilities and Districts Section do a variety of tasks including:

 - Assistance for Consumers and Utilities